Unisay/atomic-swap-adapter-sigs/PROTOCOL.md

 **Guarantee**:

-- Bob cannot take Alice's funds without revealing `t`
+- Alice cannot take Bob's funds without revealing y
-- Once Bob reveals `t`, Alice is guaranteed to learn it
+- Once Alice reveals y, Bob is guaranteed to learn it
 - If either party aborts early, no funds are exchanged

 ### Privacy